 Adding oatmeal to your diet to help manage diabetes has both pros and cons.
 The pros of adding oatmeal to your diabetes diet include:

-- It can help regulate blood sugar, thanks to the high fiber and low glycemic index.
+- It can help regulate blood sugar, thanks to the moderate to high fiber content and low glycemic index.

 - It’s heart-healthy due to its soluble fiber content and the fact it can lower cholesterol.

 - It may reduce the need for insulin injections when eaten in place of other carbohydrate-rich foods.

 - If cooked ahead, it can be a quick and easy meal.

-- It’s high in fiber, making you feel full longer and helping with weight management.
+- It’s moderately high in fiber, making you feel full longer and helping with weight management.

 - It’s a good source of long-term energy.

 - It can help regulate digestion.

 For most people with diabetes, consuming oatmeal does not have a lot of cons.
-Eating oatmeal can become a concern if you choose to eat certain versions of oatmeal that are laden with sugar and artificial flavoring and/or consume too much at one time.
+Eating oatmeal can become a concern if you choose to eat certain versions of oatmeal that are instant, laden with sugar and artificial flavoring and/or consume too much at one time.

-Oatmeal can have negative effects for those who also have gastroparesis, which is delayed gastric emptying, and these can be severe.
-For those who have diabetes and gastroparesis, the high fiber in oatmeal can be harmful.
+Oatmeal can have negative effects for those who also have gastroparesis, which is delayed gastric emptying, which can be severe.
+For those who have diabetes and gastroparesis, the fiber in oatmeal can be harmful.

-In general, for diabetes patients without gastroparesis, the biggest cons of adding oatmeal to your diet include:
+In general, if you have diabetes but don’t have gastroparesis, the biggest cons of adding oatmeal to your diet include:

 - Bloating due to the high fiber content.
 This can be reduced by drinking water as you eat.

 - Flatulence due to the fiber content.
 Drinking water while eating can also help to reduce flatulence.

-- The add-ins can work against you.
-Some people will add, or buy instant packets that contain, extra sugar, sweetener, or added flavorings that are harmful to a diabetes diet.
+- Adding other ingredients to your instant oatmeal or buying instant packets that contain extra sugar, sweetener, or added flavorings can be harmful to a diabetes diet.

-Oatmeal can be a great addition to a diet to help manage diabetes, but only when it’s prepared correctly.
+Oatmeal can be a great addition to your diet to help manage diabetes.
+However, it must be prepared correctly.

-When adding oatmeal to a diabetes diets, there are several things you should or shouldn’t do to maintain the health benefits it offers.
+When adding oatmeal to your diabetes diet, there are several things to keep in mind to maintain the health benefits oatmeal offers.

-There are several do’s you can add to your oatmeal preparation list to increase and maintain the positive health benefits of oatmeal.
+There are several things you can add to your oatmeal preparation list to increase and maintain the positive health benefits of oatmeal.